Building Energy and Water Scoring (BEWS)

 Why It’s Important

-• Lower your operating costs & improve your building's net operating income (NOI)
+• Lower your operating costs and improve your building's net operating income (NOI)

 • Find and prioritize building upgrades